- Family & Divorce

 Civil Partnership Dissolution Solicitors

 You can apply to end your civil partnership if you’ve been in the partnership for over a year.
 The procedure for a Civil Partnership Dissolution is similar to that of a divorce.
-A civil partnership ends when a Dissolution Order is granted (rather than a Decree Absolute).
+A civil partnership ends when a Dissolution Order is granted (rather than a final order).